LAST UPDATED: 18 August 2017

 Our Bali dog meat investigation launched an unstoppable chain reaction of compassion.
 It sparked hundreds of media stories, thousands of personal messages to Bali's authorities, and inspired over 170,000 people from 159 countries to sign our public petition to save Bali's dogs.

-And on the ground in Bali, Animals International's Veterinary Director has worked tirelessly with officials across the breadth of Bali's Government and tourism industry, culminating in a landmark Summit recommending to the Governor that the trade end.
+And on the ground in Bali, Animals International's Veterinary Director has worked tirelessly with officials across the breadth of Bali's Government and tourism industry.
+This culminated in a groundbreaking Forum — organised by the Udayana University One Health Collaborative Centre in Bali and sponsored by Animals Australia — recommending to the Governor that the trade end.